What is GDPR and how does it affect you?

 You can ask for data in a format that will help you

-In theory, this will allow you to move, copy or transfer personal data more easily from one IT environment to another in a safer and more secure way.
+In theory, the right to personal data portability will allow you to move, copy or transfer personal data more easily from one IT environment to another in a safer and more secure way.

-You now have the right to opt out of activity from online retailers and companies, including profiling used for direct marketing purposes.
+You now have the right to object to activity from online retailers and companies, including profiling used for direct marketing purposes.

-Companies must inform you of your right to object at the point of first communication and in their privacy notice, and must stop processing your personal data as soon as they receive an objection.
+Companies must inform you of your right to object at the point of first communication or in their privacy notice.

-You can then ask for a human to review that decision, but it doesn't necessarily mean the result will be any different.
+If you object, you can ask for a human to review the automated decision that has been made, but it doesn't necessarily mean the result will be any different.

 Serious data breaches

-If there is a serious breach of your data, you have to be told right away.
-The GDPR introduces a duty on all organisations to report certain types of personal data breach to the Information Commissioner’s Office (ICO) within 72 hours of becoming aware of it, where feasible.
+If there is a serious breach of your data, you have to be told without undue delay.
+The GDPR introduced a duty on organisations to report certain types of serious personal data breaches to the Information Commissioner’s Office (ICO) within 72 hours of the organisation becoming aware of it, where feasible.